busykai/ws-rpc/README.md

 ## Try it out!

-__NOTE__: just run `npm install`in the project root.
+__NOTE__: run `npm install` in the project root to install the dependencies.

 This prototype also provides an example.
-Run `node main.js` in the root of the project to start it.
-It will start proxy, server and open one browser.
-After your default browser has opened, copy the URL, open another browser (preferrably a different one) and paste the URL.
-After you hit Go or Enter, your browsers are connected.
+Run `node sample.js` in the `sample` directory of the project to start it.
+It will start the WS proxy, the HTTP server and open first client (your default browser).
+After the browser has opened, copy the URL, open another browser (preferrably a different one) and paste the URL.
+Once the second browser loads the page, your client are connected.

-Now you can press "Peer User Agent" button and the User-Agent string of the other browser will appear.
+Follow the on-screen instructions to try out different scenarios.

 In this examples both browsers are running the same page and publish the same API, but it could well be different.
 Each browser will have a `window.peer`